 Most people have heard that renaming a boat is bad luck.
-Apparently, this results from failing to properly advise Neptune (god the sea, AKA Poseidon) and the deities that rule the elements.
-Fortunately, there are some tried and true steps to notify the powers that be and keep things right with the universe during your boat renaming ceremony.
+Apparently, this results from failing to advise the deities that rule the elements and the sea.
+Fortunately, there is an official boat naming ceremony that allows you to notify the powers that be, and keep things right with the universe when renaming a boat.

 January 2015 - Warnings that Renaming a Boat Brings Bad Luck

 In a few weeks, Neşko will begin a significant transformation - including a change in legal ownership, registry and name.
 There are agencies that take care of mountains of paperwork required by the government to document these changes.
 Fortunately, all I have to do is provide some information, pay the fees, wait a few weeks, paint the new name on the side of the boat and VOILA - done!

 Every time I tell someone that I'm planning to change Neşko's name, they regale me with horror stories.
 Tales of ill-fated boats whose unsuspecting owners faced disaster after disaster.
 Well-maintained boats developed terminal engine problems.
 Firmly anchored boats drifted into rocks and sank.
 Small boats developed big leaks.
 And big boats tipped over in perfectly calm seas.
 Yikes - changing the boat name might be a bigger issue than I first thought!